Spicy peppadew mead

 4. Top up and fit the bung.

 On 13th November I racked the spicy peppadew mead for a second time.
-Fermentation continues very slowly; just a few bubbles.
+Fermentation continued very slowly; just a few bubbles.
 The pH was 3 and the SG 1.03.

-Although the mead has not cleared completely since it is still fermenting, one demijohn has been bottled for immediate consumption.
-It is spectacularly good.
+Although the mead had not cleared completely since it was still fermenting, one demijohn was bottled for immediate consumption.
+It was spectacularly good.

-The other two demijohns have been set aside to mature and clear.
+The other two demijohns were set aside to mature and clear; the mead is best when more than a year old.

 Stage 4